christopher-dG/gpymusic/README.md

 ```
 Finally, you should edit `~/.config/pmcli/config.json` with your account information.

+## Password

+You can choose to leave the password field empty as it is in `config.example`, and you will be prompted for it upon starting the program.
+Otherwise, you can supply it for automatic logins.

+**If you store your password in plain text, be aware the potential consequences.**

 ## Device ID

 If you don't know your device ID, run `python get_dev_id.py` and answer the prompts to generate a list of valid device IDs.